 Q: Is this oil suitable for all skin types?

 A: For the fact that squalane is non-comedogenic in nature and light-weight but very hydrating makes it recommendable and suitable for every skin type.
-But endeavor to do a patch test or consult your board-certified dermatologist before usage.
+But endeavour to do a patch test or consult your board-certified dermatologist before usage.

 Q: Can I apply The Ordinary squalane oil before my moisturizer?